-In a recent webinar, Nancy Nardin of Smart Selling Tools and Mark Kopcha, CEO of Revegy, discussed the importance of relationship intelligence to drive sales success.
+In a webinar with Nancy Nardin of Smart Selling Tools, and Mark Kopcha, CEO of Revegy, discussed the importance of relationship intelligence and the relationship map drive sales success.

 How Does CRM Tackle the Relationship and What’s Missing?

 CRM has been around for 30 years – it started as a combination of 3 different types of technology – marketing automation, sales force automation, and customer support.
 However, CRM is not tackling the relationship piece as it should.

 In particular, relationship intelligence is missing from sales force automation.
 Sales reps generally enter their accounts into the CRM, which include a list of people, contact information, and maybe some notes and emails.
 However, this doesn’t tell you nearly enough about the account overall and fails to give you a visual understanding of what’s going on.
 This in no way facilitates the building and managing of relationships necessary to actually close deals.